Discover what you are naturally good at

 1. Analyze the factors contributing to the problem

 This step entails identifying the presence of a problem, determining its nature, and articulating the problem.
-The first phase of problem-solving requires further research and investigation.
-It involves collecting and analyzing data, isolating potential contributing factors, and determining what has to be addressed for a solution.
+This first phase of problem-solving requires further research and investigation, specifically, collecting and analyzing data, identifying potential contributing factors, and determining what a solution needs to address.
+Answering these questions helps you start your analysis of the problem and allows you to comprehend it better and articulate your thoughts to others.
+For instance: What is the nature of the problem?
+Is there more than one problem?
+What is the best way to define the problem?

 2. Generate possible solutions